Home » Sarc Sarcoma Spore

-SARC was awarded a Sarcoma SPORE by the National Cancer Institute in 2012 – we are proud of the fact that this is the first SPORE to be awarded to a nonprofit consortium of academic researchers, and only the second sarcoma SPORE ever to be awarded.
-The SPORE (Specialized Programs of Research Excellence) program is a National Cancer Institute (NCI) grant program designed to promote collaborative, interdisciplinary translational cancer research.
+SARC was awarded a Sarcoma SPORE (Specialized Programs of Research Excellence) by the National Cancer Institute (NCI) in 2012.
+This was the first SPORE to be awarded to a nonprofit consortium of academic researchers, and only the second SPORE in sarcoma to be awarded.
+The SPORE program is a National Cancer Institute grant program designed to promote collaborative, interdisciplinary translational cancer research.

 The NCI’s five year SPORE grant programs involve both basic and clinical/applied scientists and support projects that result in new and diverse approaches to the prevention, early detection, diagnosis, and treatment of human cancers.
 The SARC Sarcoma SPORE engaged pediatric and medical oncology and included translational projects that were coordinated across various academic institutions bringing together the brightest and best of sarcoma research.Learn more about the NCI Translational Research Program.

 A component of the SARC Sarcoma SPORE was funding for developmental research projects.

 Sign up for our monthly SARC newsletter and updates on clinical trials.